TheAbdullahChaudhary/granger-documentations/granger-image-importer.md

 ## Using the admin screens
+### Pre‑flight checklist
+- You are logged in as an Administrator (has `manage_options`).
+- For XLSX: PHP `ZipArchive` extension is enabled.
+- Your browser supports folder selection (Chrome/Edge recommended).
+- Server limits are sufficient (upload_max_filesize, post_max_size, max_execution_time, memory_limit).
+- If transferring to EDD, ensure the EDD plugin is active.
+- Optional: Make a database backup before large imports.

 ### Step 1: Upload CSV/XLSX
 - Choose your file and upload.
 The path is stored server-side as `granger-excel-import.<ext>` in the uploads directory.